Midday Giveaway

 The Midday Show loves to give away prizes!
 Join us weekdays at 11:30am for your chance to win!
-For Call In To Win, Amie and Mari will announce when it's time to grab your phone, one caller to 337-437-7598 will win a prize!
-For Facebook Giveaways, enter the keyword into the comments section of the post and tune it to see if you are a winner!
+For Call In To Win, Amie and Mari will announce when it’s time to grab your phone, one caller to 337-437-7598 will win a prize.

 OFFICIAL PROMOTION RULES

 - Eligibility.
 No purchase necessary to enter or win.
 This promotion is open only to legal U.S. residents of the following parishes in the station’s viewing area: Calcasieu, Cameron, Allen, Beauregard, Jeff Davis and Vernon who are 18 years of age or older at the time of entry.
-Employees and immediate family members of employees, or persons living with employees or immediate family members of employees, of Raycom Media, Inc., KPLC-TV, and their respective parent companies, affiliates, subsidiaries, agents, and their advertising and production agencies are not eligible to participate in this promotion.
+Employees and immediate family members of employees, or persons living with employees or immediate family members of employees, of Gray Television, KPLC-TV, and their respective parent companies, affiliates, subsidiaries, agents, and their advertising and production agencies are not eligible to participate in this promotion.
 The phrase “immediate family members” refers to spouses, parents, in-laws, children, siblings, and any other extended family members.
 Only one entry per household will be accepted, and multiple entries will be disqualified.

 - How to Enter.
 The Midday Show - Call In To Win - call 337-437-7598 when a giveaway is announced, one caller will be declared that day’s winner.
 Sponsor reserves the right to disqualify any entries by persons determined to be tampering with or abusing any aspect of the promotion.
-Facebook Giveaway - enter a comment in the post for your chance to win.
 By entering this promotion, entrant agrees that KPLC-TV and the other Sponsors of this promotion may provide entrant with promotional materials and that KPLC-TV may release entrant’s personally identifiable registration information to the other Sponsor(s) for that purpose.
 KPLC-TV is not responsible for the use of entrant’s personally identifiable information by the other Sponsor(s).

 - Prize(s).
 No prize may be exchanged for cash, transferred, or assigned by the winner(s).
 Sponsor(s) reserve the right to substitute a prize, in which case a prize of equal or greater value will be awarded.
 Daily prizes and value thereof will be announced on the air during The Midday Show.